 Boban Blagaic et al. (2004) administered BPC-157 to mice exposed to acute ethanol intoxication.
 The results were unambiguous.

 BPC-157 reduced sustained ethanol anesthesia, prevented loss of righting reflex, counteracted hypothermia, and lowered mortality.
 The peptide worked whether given before or after ethanol exposure.
-Effective doses ranged from 10 pg/kg to 10 mcg/kg, a span of six orders of magnitude.
+Effective doses spanned six orders of magnitude (10 pg/kg to 10 mcg/kg).

-In chronic alcohol models, BPC-157 also attenuated withdrawal seizures over 24 hours following abrupt cessation.
+In chronic alcohol models, BPC-157 attenuated withdrawal seizures over 24 hours following abrupt cessation.

 Sources: Boban Blagaic et al., 2004 | Boban-Blagaic et al., 2006